Lluisbo123/Copia-ur_rtde/README.md

     make

 ### Test ###
-In order to test the client, download the most recent UR simulator for your robot from here [UR Download](https://www.universal-robots.com/download/).
+In order to test the interface, download the most recent UR simulator for your robot from here [UR Download](https://www.universal-robots.com/download/).
 Once installed run the simulator with:

     ./start-ursim.sh

 When the simulator is running initialize the robot by first clicking the **'ON'** button, and next clicking the **'START'** button.
-The *rtde_receive_client* can now be launched with:
+You can now run the examples.

-    ./rtde_receive_client